hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 #### Fine Grained Matching based on the Active End-User

-The `match` property also accepts various user related conditions based on the current user’s name or id.
-In both cases single or multi-value parameters may be provided, or in JSON parlance a single string value or an array of strings can be specified.
+The `match` and `èxclude` propertes also accept various user related conditions based on the current user’s name, email or id.
+In all cases single or multi-value parameters may be provided, or in JSON parlance a single string value or an array of strings can be specified.
 The fragment illustrated in Listing 6 shows how a Communities extension can be